lordkorost/smart-surveillance-sorter/docs/testing-guide.md

 Rename only the `classification_results.json` between runs — leave `yolo_scan_res.json` and `extracted_frames/` untouched.

+>[!WARNING]
-> ⚠️ Do NOT delete `extracted_frames/` if you want to reuse YOLO results — Vision and BLIP need the extracted frame images to work.
+> Do NOT delete `extracted_frames/` if you want to reuse YOLO results — Vision and BLIP need the extracted frame images to work.

 ### Step 7 — Iterate